Follow Harriet on Twitter

 At the level of Blake’s poetics, this is not a vision of transcendence but integration of vision and human life, discovered in the condition of a transformative art, but only if we can learn that art within reading.
 This process is not easy to characterize, and not just a literary discipline.
 Entering the Jerusalem of reading is to “converse” in “Visionary forms dramatic,” which remains “Human” and implies an ongoing oscillation “To & fro” between the altered state of reading and life lived intimately.
 Here is that crossing point on Plate 98 (of 100):

-Tags: Albion, Allen Ginsberg, America a Prophecy, Auguries of Innocence, Ezra Pound, Finnegans Wake, Frances Boldereff Phipps, Howl, Jack Spicer, James Joyce, James Laughlin, Jerusalem: The Emanation of the Giant Albion, John Milton, Let Me Be Los: A Codebook for Finnegans Wake, Los, Marshall McLuhan, Milton a Poem, National Poetry Month 2014, or The Four Zoas, Orc, Paradise Lost, poetic torsion, poetry performance, Robert Duncan, The Cantos, The Gutenberg Galaxy, The Marriage of Heaven and Hell, The Mental Traveler, The Songs of Innocence and Experience, usura, Vala, W.B.
-Yeats, William Blake
+Tags: Albion, Allen Ginsberg, America a Prophecy, Auguries of Innocence, Ezra Pound, Finnegans Wake, Frances Boldereff Phipps, Howl, Jack Spicer, James Joyce, James Laughlin, Jerusalem: The Emanation of the Giant Albion, John Milton, Let Me Be Los: A Codebook for Finnegans Wake, Los, Marshall McLuhan, Milton a Poem, National Poetry Month 2014, or The Four Zoas, Orc, Paradise Lost, poetic torsion, poetry performance, Robert Duncan, The Cantos, The Gutenberg Galaxy, The Marriage of Heaven and Hell, The Mental Traveler, The Songs of Innocence and Experience, usura, Vala, William Blake, William Butler Yeats

 Posted in Featured Blogger on Thursday, April 17th, 2014 by George Quasha.